deamme/laco/packages/laco-react/README.md

 // Dispatching a global action that does not change any state dispatch(changeLocation(), "Location change")
 ```
-You may want to dispatch a global action that is **NOT** associated with any store.
+You might want to dispatch a global action that is **NOT** associated with any store.
 The action will in this case just be shown as `Location change`.

 ### `<Subscribe />`
 #### Props